-Reflection is available digitally here, and will be available at several locations throughout SHL such as MYCC, Berrien County Cancer Service, and the Pediatrics & Infusion Units.
+Reflection is available digitally here and will be available at several locations throughout SHL such as MYCC, Berrien County Cancer Service, and the Pediatrics & Infusion Units.

 Understanding Art is a custom tour and art project developed for school children (K-12).
 Students have a unique art experience in the galleries and studio with each exhibition.
 While virtual learning, enjoy this Understanding Art Video for the 2021 exhibition Artists as Influencers: Pathways in Glass.
-Learn more about UA tours by clicking here.

-This recipe using common household materials is a favorite of KAC youth instructor Dani Davis.
-Visit KAC’s online public art map for sculpture inspiration and share your creations on our Facebook page.
+This recipe, using common household materials, is a favorite of KAC youth instructor Dani Davis.
+Visit KAC’s online public art map for sculpture inspiration, and share your creations on our Facebook page.

 Coloring is a fun and relaxing activity, that can be as enjoyable for adults as it is for kids!
-At the Pine Ridge Nursing and Rehabilitation Center, KAC Instructor Teri Bult leads weekly coloring activities with residents, and sometimes creates original coloring pages based on residents’ positive memories.
+At the Pine Ridge Nursing and Rehabilitation Center, KAC Instructor Teri Bult leads weekly coloring activities with residents and sometimes creates original coloring pages based on residents’ positive memories.
 Now you can download some of these coloring pages to use at home!

 Share your creations with us through our Facebook page!
 We’d love to see what you create.

 Learn how to create funny cartoons by combining simple and fun shapes with one of KAC’s most beloved youth art teachers, Mr. Keith!